About the BRA

 Young People, Education and Cycling

 The BRA has close links with the youth facilities in the village and lobbies for education facilities to be to a high standard not only for the current generation of young people but future generations as well.

-Monthly Committee meetings are open to all members and are held on the first Monday of the month starting at 7.45 pm in St Nicolas Church Pastoral Centre, Church Road.
+Monthly Committee meetings are open to all members and are held on the first Monday of the month starting at 7.30 pm in The Church Room, St Nicolas Church, Church Road.
 Bookham.
 (Access through the passage way between the shops or through the Churchyard).
 If the Monday is a Bank Holiday then the meeting is held on the following Monday.

 Local Councillors attend and actively support the work of the BRA.

 The BRA supports the Patient Participation Group associated with the medical practices in Bookham and attends NHS public briefing meetings.

 Public transport is an important part of village life and the BRA liaises with local bus companies and lobbying groups to ensure regular bus services continue to be available.

 The BRA has close associations with other Bookham groups including Churches Together; Bookham Retail and Business Association;

 community police officers and the Bookham Community Association (BCA) which is responsible for the Barn Hall in Church Road and produce the Bookham Bulletin.